Tumbleweed-64/Tumbleweed-64/README.md

 ### Hi there 👋

-I'm Tumbleweed-64, a web dev who makes some useful things.
+I'm Tumbleweed-64, a dev who makes some useful things.
 If you look at some of my repos, I've got a YouTube unblocker (not a proxy but still works), a history deleter, (helpful for administrated computers) and more.
-I mostly work in HTML, CSS, and JS, but I do Python on occasion.
-However, I'm now starting to try C++.
+I'm sort of full stack but slowly drifting towards backend after realizing that JS is garbage when I tried C++.
 Expect some big things soon.
-Have fun with my programs.
-I work hard to bring you all the dumb stuff I create.

-I'm learning: C++